Topological states and flat bands in exactly solvable decorated Cayley trees: Double Lieb decoration

 While not intuitive, one can still impose two sublattices on a 2xLieb-Cayley tree, such that the site imbalance between these two sublattices provides a lower bound on the zero-energy states of the system.
 Specifically, $N_{\text{FBS}} \geq \abs{N_A - N_B}$, with the two sublattices $A$ and $B$ for the 2xLieb-Cayley tree shown in Fig.~\ref{Fig:2xLC_RankNullity}.
 To count the imbalance of the entire lattice, one needs to consider triple shells as marked with gray-dashed circles in Fig.~\ref{Fig:2xLC_RankNullity}.
 Each of these shells, assuming that it is complete, contributes $(-1)^m \times(K+1)\times (2K^m - K^m) = (-1)^m \times(K+1)\times K^m$ to $N_A - N_B$, where $m$ is the index of the triple shell.
 One can then write the full sum over all triple shells and the last incomplete layer as

 Using the geometric sum, this can be reformulated with

 in the following short form:

 For the bound $N_\textrm{FBS}$ on zero-energy states, the sign of $N_A - N_B$ does not matter; therefore $N_\textrm{FBS} \geq K^{[M/3]}$ where with `$[M/3]$' we mean either the ceiling or the floor of $M/3$.
 Through numerical calculation, we verify that this bound is saturated for each of the three choices of the boundary termination.
 This flat band is recognizable in the spectra in Fig.~\ref{Fig:DoubleLiebCayley_Spectra} despite its occurrence inside an energy band.
+The predicted degeneracy of the $E=0$ flat band is robust against perturbations that keep the Hamiltonian block-off-diagonal in the sublattice basis.
+This, in particular, applies to a bond disorder as previously considered for the Lieb-Cayley tree in Fig.~\ref{Fig:LiebCayley_BondDisorder}.